Murray Cod (2020)

 - Koehn, JD and Harrington, DJ 2005, Collection and distribution of early life stages the Murray Cod (Maccullochella peelii peelii) in components of a regulated river system.
 Australian Journal of Zoology 53, 137-144.

-- Koehn, JD and Nicol, SJ 2013, Comparative habitat use by large riverine fishes.
-Marine and Freshwater Research 65(2), 164-174.
+- Koehn, JD and Nicol, SJ 2013, Comparative habitat use by large riverine fishes, Marine and Freshwater Research 65(2), 164–174.

-- Koehn, JD and Nicol, SJ 2016, Comparative reach-scale movements of four large fish species in a lowland river.
-Journal of Fish Biology 88(4): 1350-1368
+- Koehn, JD and Nicol, SJ 2016, Comparative movements of four large fish species in a lowland river, Journal of Fish Biology, 88(4): 1350–1368.

 - Koehn, JD, McKenzie, JA, O’Mahony, DJ, Nicolm, SJ, O’Connor, JP and O’Connor, WG 2009, Movements of Murray Cod (Maccullochella peelii peelii) in a large Australian lowland river.
 Ecology of Freshwater Fish 18: 594-602.

-- Koehn, JD, Raymond, SA, Stuart, I, Todd, CR, Balcombe, SR, Zampatti, BP, Bamford, H, Ingram, BA, Bice, C, Burndred, K, Butler, G, Baumgartner, L, Clunie, P, Ellis, I, Forbes, J, Hutchison, M, Koster, W, Lintermans, M, Lyon, JP, Mallen-Cooper, M, McLellan, M, Pearce, L, Ryall, J, Sharpe, C, Stoessel, DJ, Thiem, JD, Tonkin, Z, Townsend, A, Ye, Q 2020, A compendium of ecological knowledge for restoration of freshwater fishes in Australia’s Murray-Darling Basin.
-Marine and Freshwater Research.
+- Koehn, JD, Raymond, SA, Stuart, I, Todd, CR, Balcombe, SR, Zampatti, BP, Bamford, H, Ingram, BA, Bice, C, Burndred, K, Butler, G, Baumgartner, L, Clunie, P, Ellis, I, Forbes, J, Hutchison, M, Koster, W, Lintermans, M, Lyon, JP, Mallen-Cooper, M, McLellan, M, Pearce, L, Ryall, J, Sharpe, C, Stoessel, DJ, Thiem, JD, Tonkin, Z, Townsend, A and Ye, Q 2020, A compendium of ecological knowledge for restoration of freshwater fishes in Australia’s Murray-Darling Basin.
+Marine and Freshwater Research, 71: 1391–1463.

 - Lake, JS 1967, Principal fishes of the Murray–Darling River system, in AH Weatherley (ed.), Australian inland waters and their fauna: eleven studies, Australian National University, Canberra.